 First up is Steve.
 Get this, he was my youth pastor many years ago.
 I was blessed to reconnect with him sometime ago.
-Steve is someone that God has used to have a huge influence on my life.
-I hope he knows that all those rides to youth and guitar lessons has produced one heck of a virtuoso with the acoustic guitar.
+I hope he knows how much God has used him in shaping me.
+He should also know that all those rides to youth and the free guitar lessons has produced one heck of a virtuoso with the acoustic guitar.

 Anyway, now Steve lives with his wife Beth and four, count them four sons somewhere in Illinois.
 He drives a jeep and is still spreading the joy of music and show tunes to the world.

 Now onto the interview.
 I met Steve at the local Denny's.
 We grabbed a few milkshakes and began, So Steve...

 Just kidding I sent him a list of questions.
 He filled them out.
 Here they are.
 Take some time to read it, Steve has some great insight.
 He's a very smart guy.
 (He even went to seminary!)
 You should also check his blogs here and here...